rosal3svictor/CSS3/README.md

 # What is CSS?

-CSS (Cascading Style Sheets) is the language we use to style an HTML document, including variations in display for different devices and screen sizes.
-It describes how HTML elements should be displayed.
+CSS (Cascading Style Sheets) is the language we use to style an HTML document.
+It describes how HTML elements should be displayed, including variations in display for different devices and screen sizes.

 # CSS Solved a Big Problem